Former Purchase Manager at Voortman Steel Group

-“Later next year, we also want to start invoicing via Tradecloud.
-We are also taking these new modules in phases with the two suppliers mentioned.
-First we want to complete orders, deliveries and the catalog and only then do we switch to electronic invoicing.
+Later on, we also want to start placing the invoicing in Tradecloud.
+We are also tackling these new modules in phases with the two mentioned suppliers.
+First we want to have orders, deliveries and the catalog on track and only then do we switch to electronic invoicing.
 Then we have automated the entire operational process.
-In the meantime, of course, we will connect as many of our suppliers as possible to the portal.”
+In the meantime, we will of course connect as many of our suppliers as possible to the portal.”

 “A lot of data that you build up within the system is of strategic importance to me.
 Within the framework of Supplier Relation Management, I can make specific agreements with suppliers and record them in the form of an SLA.
 You will then have a more transparent process with your suppliers.
 It is clear what has been agreed and you can then compare this with the actual performance.
 In terms of insights we definitely improve.
 My supplier now sees the same as we do on his screen.
 We agree on the data we see there and on the agreements that we make together.
 That is why we do not have to move Excel lists back and forth and that saves a lot of discussion, for example about the measurement method.
 The suppliers can also use this method to improve their performance.
 For example, it becomes clear how you, as a supplier, perform against your competing colleagues.
 I do not use this information as a means to scare suppliers, but as a means to have a good conversation about how we can become even better together.
 I am convinced that this will be the new way of operational purchasing and information sharing.”

-- Egg machine giant Moba structures supply chain with Tradecloud
+- Moba: Structuring the supply chain with Tradecloud

-- Van Egmond: provide B2B eCommerce services to customers
+- Van Egmond: B2B eCommerce for our OEM customers

-- Technetix: improve communication with suppliers in Asia
+- Technetix: Improve communication with suppliers in Asia

-Are you wondering what Tradecloud can do for you?
+Curious what Tradecloud can do for you?